 Red Springs Middle School

-- The student population of 556 students has stayed relatively flat over five years.
+- Red Springs Middle School's student population of 634 students has grown by 14% over five school years.

 |Grades Offered||Grades 5-8|

 - Red Springs Middle School is ranked within the bottom 50% of all 2,561 schools in North Carolina (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 18:1 has increased from 15:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (NC)|

 |Student : Teacher Ratio||18:1||16:1|

 |Eligible for Free Lunch|